kubernetes/website/content/en/docs/concepts/workloads/controllers/jobs-run-to-completion.md

 driver, and then cleans up.

-An advantage of this approach is that the overall process gets the completion guarantee of a Job object, but complete control over what Pods are created and how work is assigned to them.
+An advantage of this approach is that the overall process gets the completion guarantee of a Job object, but maintains complete control over what Pods are created and how work is assigned to them.

 ## Cron Jobs {#cron-jobs}